Nurses Course

 Emergency cases can be some of the most challenging and rewarding patients to deal with in practice

 The programme is designed to expand the emergency and critical care nursing knowledge and skills, improving your confidence in this area and appropriate for general practice and referral nurses.
 The emphasis will be on understanding the fundamental principles of nursing patients that present as emergencies and how best to nurse them to optimise their care and welfare.
 The course will cover a range of topics, and each module will focus on particular areas of emergency and critical care.
-The aim is to confidently apply the knowledge you have learnt, promote best practices and positively engage in emergencies ensuring your patients receive the highest quality care.
+The aim is to confidently apply the knowledge you have learnt, promote best practices, and positively engage in emergencies, ensuring your patients receive the highest quality care.

 At the end of the programme, you can also attend one optional practical day led by one of the course authors.
 For those completing the full programme, this optional attendance day will be at an exclusive price.
-Please also contact us for details about our Save a Life Today: CPR in association with RECOVER (Interprofessional) short courses which will be a beneficial addition to your emergency and critical care skills in practice.
+Please also contact us for details about our Save a Life Today: CPR in association with RECOVER (Interprofessional) short courses, which will be a beneficial addition to your emergency and critical care skills in practice.

 9 varied modules